paigeweber13/learning-sandbox/data-science/temperature-logging/readme.md

 scripts are about as bare-bones as you can get, and the output isn't super useful.

+`log-temps.go` will not work on multi-gpu systems, but I don't have any so this is fine for me.

 # GPU temperature logging
 nvidia-smi ran for 5hr42m